xriss/gamecake/readme.txt

-Welcome to my windows defenestration attempt, please build and run under Xubuntu if you have a choice.
+This is my windows defenestration attempt, please build and run under Xubuntu if you have a choice.
 The Ubuntu and Gnome3 fancy desktops impact the performance of OpenGL code and are not recomended as development or runtime environments.